ministryofjustice/probation-offender-events/README.md

 Recommended regression tests is as follows:

 * Trigger a change in Delius, e.g for any offender change their date of birth
-* With in Delius search for the offender in the BETA National Search - you should be able to search using the updated data of birth
+* Within Delius search for the offender in the BETA National Search - you should be able to search using the updated data of birth
 * Check [Offender events dev tool](https://offender-events-ui-dev.prison.service.justice.gov.uk/messages) that at least 2 events are raised, e.g. *OFFENDER_DETAILS_CHANGED* and *OFFENDER_CHANGED*

 ## Support